Understanding your Leaving Certificate Results

 - Once you have registered you will then have to create a password which you will need to access the results online

 Each grade is awarded a certain amount of points.
-To calculate the total amount of points you have achieved, you need to decide which are the BEST 6 SUBJECTS only.
+To calculate the total amount of points you have achieved, you need to decide which are the best six subjects only.

-You can then use the below scale to calculate how many points have been awarded for each grade in each of their 6 best subjects (please make sure that the correct grade (higher or Ordinary) for each paper)
+You can then use the below scale to calculate how many points have been awarded for each grade in each of the six best subjects (please make sure that you calculate the points based on the correct level [Higher, Ordinary or Foundation]).
+You can also go online to either CareersPortal here or to the CAO website here and use an online points calculator.

 Points Calculation Grid: